 Hours, Schedules, and Events

-All trains depart Sheepscot Station (97 Cross Road, Alna, Maine) at the dates and times listed below.
+All trains depart Sheepscot Station (97 Cross Road, Alna, Maine) at the dates and times listed on our Train Excursions and Activities/Events.

 General Admission to explore the Museum grounds and visit the Gift Shop is free.
 Hours are 10:00AM-3:00PM, every Saturday.